 I barely remember the tenor Phil Regan; he’s featured in an Irish number seen in rehearsal.
 The film gives us a chance to see Noah Beery Jr’s father Noah Beery, playing a comic rehearsal bit as a baritone operetta singer.
 Frankly, outside of the featured songs, Sid’s stage extravaganza sounds horrible.

 The storyline may be lumpy but most of the songs in Sweet Adeline are marvelous.
 Only two were part of the original stage show.
 Dorothy Dare’s “Play Us a Polka Dot” is an earworm novelty tune.
 Pa Schmidt’s “‘Twas Not So Long Ago”, sung from a moving Central Park hackney, nails the period setting fairly well.
-Dunne is given several ballads, starting with “Here Am I.” Her solo showstopper is “Why Was I Born?”, the one song from the score that I’ve heard revived in a later context.
+Dunne is given several ballads, starting with “Here Am I.” Her solo showstopper “Why Was I Born?” is the one song from the score that I’ve heard revived in a later context.
 Director LeRoy does the right thing and simply holds Dunne in close-up, interrupting for only a few cutaways to witnesses riveted by her emotive voice.
 Crabby Ned Sparks looks particularly affected.

 What’s so special about these songs?
 I’ve long since stopped listening to pop radio, as all I’ve heard since the ’90s are wailing, melody-challenged power ballads.
-These love songs aren’t afraid to be sentimental and lyrics have something to say.
+These love songs aren’t afraid to be sentimental and the lyrics have something to say.
 I especially like the intro lyric lines, before the main melody comes in.
 They’re like a little preamble-poem before the singer lets loose his/her full voice.
 Sure, old musicals have more than their share of lame, unmemorable songs.
 Sweet Adeline’s are mostly winners, customized for Irene Sunne’s wide vocal range.